aws-samples/amazon-cloudfront-secure-static-site/README.md

     ```
 ### Updating the site Content Security Policy

-To update the Content Security Policy of the site, update the header values located in `source/secured-headers/index.js`.
+To change the Content Security Policy of the site:

+1. Make your changes to the header values by editing `source/secured-headers/index.js`.
-Deploy the solution following the steps described above in [Update the website content locally](#update-the-website-content-locally)
+1. Deploy the solution by following the steps in [Update the website content locally](#update-the-website-content-locally)

 ## Contributing